asuljagic/Fullstack-Angular-SpringBoot/Readme.md

 # Full stack web App with Angular and Spring Boot
 ## Description
 This is a personal project done in free time.
+#
-This is a full stack e-commerce web application with Angular and Spring Boot.
+Full stack e-commerce web application with Angular and Spring Boot.

 ## Versions